admin827/PraatGen/README.md

 ### The Basic Workflow

-0. **Verify your model and settings: Opus 4.6 or higher with Extended Thinking turned on
+0. **Verify your model and settings:** Opus 4.6 or higher with Extended Thinking turned on.

 1. **Describe your task.** PraatGen asks for four things:
    - What should the script accomplish?